 If the business has been operating more than 2 years, a Strategic Plan approval by the grant application review committee is required.

-Your application and business plan (if required) must be complete in order to be reviewed by the review committee
+Your application and business plan (if required) must be complete in order to be reviewed by the review committee.

-The Alliance Business Assistance Center helps with creating Business plans/Strategic Plans.
+The Alliance Business Assistance Center can help with creating Business Plans/Strategic Plans.

-If funding is used for marketing material, the grant review committee must approve all marketing samples for grant funding to be reimbursed.
+If funding is used for marketing materials, the grant review committee must approve all marketing samples for grant funding to be reimbursed.
 The Economic Development Office will notify the applicant if they have been approved or denied grant funding within 1 week of the application review.
-If approved, the applicant will be advised of
+If approved, the applicant will be advised of:

 Approved grant funding amount